kashuz/optom-rest/OPTOM.md

 It is required to allow users to enter in UI passwords not less than 6 digits, or errors including word "email" in core PrestaShop logic will be generated.

+# Sorting of products in category

+It is done via usage of GET parameters "by" and "way". "by" may contain product attribute, "way" may contain "asc" or "desc" strings.

 # Localization and internationalization

 Use header Kash-Lang-Iso-Code with possible values "en", "uz", "ru" to change language of text results in cart, products list, and product details.